jacobgwd11/rav4/README.md

 Connect the Arduino via USB.
 Run `make install` to install the project to the connected Arduino.

+While the Arduino is connected via USB, run `make monitor` to watch its log output.

 ## References

 - [Arduino language reference](https://docs.arduino.cc/language-reference/)